Oral Cancer Facts

 Every phase of how a cancer develops is potentially an avenue to finding a new therapy for treatment.
 Research into these mechanisms has yielded new exploration into therapies based on the molecules and genes involved in the cancer process.
 Apoptosis, (normal programed cell death and replacement), angiogenesis inhibitors, genetic "cocktails" whose ingredients could stimulate immune system activity that was specific to a particular tumor, viruses that only kill specific cancer cells, and techniques which would allow the replacement of a damaged tumor suppressor p53 gene, are all being researched now.
 It is possible that in our lifetimes we will see cures for cancer develop from this ongoing research.
 Targeted therapies such as the use of monoclonal antibodies are now an FDA approved adjunctive treatment for combating head and neck cancers.
 More on targeted therapies

-In the long run prevention of cancer and reoccurrence are the ultimate goal.
+In the long run prevention of cancer and recurrence are the ultimate goal.
 These links will take you to the current thinking on this subject.